-- A. Nurse starter items are to be ordered through the School of Nursing. - B. Faculty will review the items. - C. Items will be used in the simulation lab and lab competency sessions, as no other items will be available. - D. Each student will be assigned a set of starter skill items and these items will be housed in the School of Nursing Simulation Lab. - E. Instructors will review items as per scheduled skilled sessions.
+- A. Student nurse lab supplies are to be ordered through the School of Nursing. - B. Faculty will review the items. - C. Items will be used in the simulation lab and lab competency sessions, as no other items will be available. - D. Each student will be assigned a set of lab skill items and these items will be housed in the School of Nursing Simulation Lab. - E. Instructors will review items as per scheduled skilled sessions.